Julie Beistline, violin

 In 2010, Julie soloed for English Royalty at an International Fundraiser in New York, was the winner of the BYU Young Artists Competition, soloing with University’s Philharmonic, and toured with the ensemble in 2007, for a performance at Carnegie Hall.
 At the famed venue, she was particularly delighted to put her violin down for the encore-debuting her skills on the bass drum for a Rossini Overture!

-While at BYU, Julie studied with Monte Belknap, and Eugene Watanabe, Director of the Gifted School of Music.
+While at BYU, Julie studied with Monte Belknap, and Eugene Watanabe, Director of the Gifted Music School.
 Ms. Beistline was selected as a member of the BYU Honors String Quartet, and taught beginning violin courses at the University.
 As a teacher, she helped to establish the first 'El Sistema' program in Cleveland and held the position as Director of Suzuki Strings, at the Peter Gruber Montessori and International Academy in the U.S. Virgin Islands.
 Julie continues to enjoy coaching violin students on their musical journeys in both Utah and Colorado.